-After giving effect to receipt of the net proceeds from our sale of 5,307,922 shares of common stock in this offering and the concurrent private placement at an assumed public offering price of \$26.76 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on September 28, 2020, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2020 would have been approximately \$344.0 million, or \$8.00 per share.
-This represents an immediate increase in as adjusted net tangible book value of \$2.46 per share to our existing stockholders and an immediate dilution of \$18.76 per share to new investors participating in this offering.
+After giving effect to receipt of the net proceeds from our sale of 5,400,000 shares of common stock in this offering and the concurrent private placement at the public offering price of \$25.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2020 would have been approximately \$337.4 million, or \$7.83 per share.
+This represents an immediate increase in as adjusted net tangible book value of \$2.29 per share to our existing stockholders and an immediate dilution of \$17.17 per share to new investors participating in this offering.